Makhubedu/enca-news-api/README.md

 # sabc-enca-api
-:smirk: In this project.
-I will scrap the data eNCA news and create an API with django.  :monkey_face:
+:smirk: In this project, I will scrap the data from eNCA news and create an API with django.  :monkey_face: